apache/sling-site/src/main/jbake/content/documentation/bundles/org-apache-sling-junit-bundles.md

 - org.junit.platform:junit-platform-launcher

 <div class="note">
-Note: `junit-platform-commons` version 1.7.0 cannot be deployed using Sling's OSGi Installer, due to [junit5 issue #2438](https://github.com/junit-team/junit5/issues/2438).
+Note: `junit-platform-commons` version 1.7.0 cannot be deployed using Sling's OSGi Installer, due to <a href="https://github.com/junit-team/junit5/issues/2438" target="_blank">junit5 issue #2438</a>.
 Other JUnit5 bundles _may_ be affected by the same issue.
 </div>

 However, in order to run tests at least one implementation of `org.junit.platform.engine.TestEngine` needs to be available.
 Both [JUnit Jupiter](#bundles-for-the-junit-jupiter-engine-junit-5) and [JUnit Vintage](#bundles-for-the-junit-vintage-engine-junit-4) provide a test engine, so at least one of the two needs to be deployed.